 There are many markets in the tourist cities that sell Beaded jewelry, carved soapstone, and Masai blankets which make interesting traditional gifts to carry along with you while leaving Tanzania.

-There are 6 mobile network operators and also quite a number of internet service providers in Tanzania.
+There are over 7 mobile network operators and about 0 internet service providers in Tanzania.
 You can checkout the

 and also details about each of them.